disco-lang/disco/notes/containers-spec.md

 To do
 -----

+- Add primitives 'reduce' and 'mapReduce' on containers.
 - Add container subtyping
 - Fix container comprehensions.
 - Write down a specific, concrete list of the container primitives